TatianaUshakova/PPO_from_scratch/README.md

 To be added soon (polishing the last details):

 - new topics to the notes
-- plots for comparison of my implementation of ppo and stable baseline ppo
+- plots and videos for comparison of my implementation of ppo and stable baseline ppo
+- parallelized version of ppo

 **Related project:**